GannettDigital/api-docs/source/includes/_authentication.md

 Please enter your [business user credentials](#business_user_credentials).

-The user (login email) being used for API authentication must be a business user in the LOCALiQ platform and have access to the GMAID that will be used in the API
+The user (login email) being used for API authentication must be a business user in the LocaliQ platform and have access to the GMAID that will be used in the API

 ![login screen](/images/login.png)